godotengine/godot-docs/tutorials/asset_pipeline/exporting_for_android.rst

 Make sure you have adb
 ----------------------

-ADB is the command line tool used to communicate with Android devices.
+Android Debug Bridge (adb) is the command line tool used to communicate with Android devices.
 It's installed with the SDK, but you may need to install one (any) of the Android API levels for it to be installed in the SDK directory.

 Setting it up in Godot
 ----------------------